 In Spreadsheet.com, rows behave as they do in traditional spreadsheets.
 You can apply the typical formatting, move rows, add rows, freeze rows, and more.

 But rows in Spreasheet.com also have many new capabilities.
 They can be related across worksheets (even across folders and workspaces), displayed as cards in Kanban views, arranged in hierarchies, marked as a table header row to delineate header information and table data, and more.

 For instance, if you have multiple separate worksheets—one for your HR team to use to track interview scheduling, another to track job postings, and a third to track candidates—you can relate all three so that individual rows are linked with related rows and populated with data from these related worksheets.
 Within a single row you can track a candidate's status in your Candidates worksheet, look up when her interview is scheduled from a related Interviews workbook, and look up details for the job she applied to from a Requisitions worksheet that lives somewhere else.

 Similar to traditional spreadsheets, Spreadsheet.com has rows labeled in ascending sequential order.
 Cells in rows can be formatted however you like, and rows can be sorted and filtered to rearrange or hide rows.

 Unlike traditional spreadsheets, Spreadsheet.com also includes unique row functionality, including table header rows, the ability to expand a row to edit like a form, row hierarchies, row channels for messages about data in that row, and the ability to relate rows across worksheets and workbooks.

-Like other spreadsheet software, Spreadsheet.com allows you to insert rows, copy rows, freeze rows, delete rows, and merge rows.
+Spreadsheet.com allows you to insert rows, copy rows, freeze rows, delete rows, and merge rows.
 Most of these features have their own how-to articles, with complete explanations linked here.
-But we also cover a few particular features below.
+Let's explore some other basic row features below.

 Hiding Rows with Filters